What Is SOX 404 Compliance and How Can You Achieve It?

 - Hold people accountable

-The risk assessment is crucial for determining what a company’s risk factors are and how they will be managed.
+A risk assessment for SOX is crucial for determining what a company’s risk factors are and how they will be managed.

 In this case, “risk” is defined as the probability that an event will occur that will disrupt business objectives.